groupgets/LeptonModule/README.md

 raspberrypi_capture
 --------------
-This is for the raspberry pi,
+This is for the Raspberry Pi,
 you have to enable the spi and i2c ports first for this code to work.

 1. sudo vi /etc/modules
 2. add # in front of spi-bcm2708 and ic2-dev